EddieByte/DevOps_Daily/Docker/README.md

 ## Objective:

-The objective was to run lightweight Linux environments in Docker containers for installing packages, testing configurations, and learning core DevOps tools.
+The goal is to run lightweight Linux environments in Docker containers for installing packages, testing configurations, and learning core DevOps tools.
 This provides a cost-effective and efficient method for spinning up and tearing down resources compared to cloud VMs which can result to unexpected costs,but this method works perfect for experimentation and daily learning.

 While updating these to my repo, it is also a way for me to experiment and practice my git and github skills.
 Please feel free to contribute or provide suggestions if any!